DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ...
 ```

-Using the same approach we can write `read`, `update`, `delete` functions, along with some other utility function we need for
+Using the same approach we can write `read`, `update`, `delete` functions, along with other utility functions we may need that directly
-the application that directly manipulates application data.
+manipulates application data.

 The full code for the `localStorage` module is available at: